JetBrains/teamcity-roadmap/README.md

 Leveraging your feedback and use-case statistics, we decided to focus on overview and build overview pages first.
 Those are the pages you use the most!

+After 2019.1, both main and new UI will be available for the next few releases.
+All the functionality not yet transfered to Sakura will be accessible in the main UI.

 ## Legend